-Brexit: PM appeals to backbench Tories over repeal bill - BBC News
+PM appeals to backbench Tories over Brexit

 Mrs May has said there will be proper scrutiny, but some MPs fear it will give ministers sweeping new powers.

+Brexit Secretary David Davis said this was "nonsense" and all Tories should back it as it ensured "continuity".

+Labour has said that while it backs the principle of the bill, it will not give the government a "blank cheque to pass powers into the hands of ministers".

-First Secretary of State Damian Green said a Tory rebellion would increase "the threat of a Corbyn government".
+First Secretary of State Damian Green warned that if Tory MPs backed Labour attempts to amend the bill it would increase "the threat of a Corbyn government".

 The prime minister said the legislation, known officially as the European Union (Withdrawal) Bill, was "the single most important step we can take to prevent a cliff-edge for people and businesses".